 Our Canary Islands Itinerary: How it Played Out

 Considering the multiple destinations and versatility built into our trip, this is not a bad budget for what is essentially a 2-week European vacation for two people.

 How did we actually get on?
-Check out our upcoming articles over the next few weeks.
-What I can say upfront is that we enjoyed excellent quality food and restaurants, and engaged in some unforgettable experiences.
+Check out our related articles.
+What’s sure is that we enjoyed excellent quality food and restaurants, and engaged in some unforgettable experiences.